jackw01/arduino-pid-autotuner/README.md

     // Set the Ziegler-Nichols tuning mode
     // Set it to either PIDAutotuner::znModeBasicPID, PIDAutotuner::znModeLessOvershoot,
     // or PIDAutotuner::znModeNoOvershoot.
 Test with znModeBasicPID first, but if there
-    // is too much overshoot you try the others. tuner.setZNMode(PIDAutotuner::znModeBasicPID);
+    // is too much overshoot you can try the others. tuner.setZNMode(PIDAutotuner::znModeBasicPID);

     // This must be called immediately before the tuning loop